wambis/Polynesia/README.md

 DATA/C012798D.90_250_windows.filter.json
 -> One typical json file that leads to entries in all the tables below

+Typical data files that contain entries composed from the json file above are:

 DATA/90_250.hed
--> One typical data file that contains entries composed from the json file above -> The first 1000 lines of what will be 90_250.dat locally
+-> The first 1000 lines of what will be 90_250.dat locally

 DATA/40_100#surfacewaves.hed